 Are you eating your skincare?
-No I don’t mean eating your beloved janegee products, although many do smell delicious enough to eat.
+No, I don’t mean eating your beloved janegee products, although many do smell delicious enough to eat.
 What I mean is, are you eating to support healthy skin?

 It’s natural to see your skin and focus on what to apply topically and externally.
 But we must remember that healthy skin and true beauty is an inside job, as Jane reminds us.
 As much as our skin is influenced by the external environment, it’s also a reflection of our internal environment.

 As a nutritionist and biochemist, one of my favorite things to contemplate is the way the food I eat interacts with my cells.
-Our skin is our largest organ made up about 35 billion cells.
-Each of these cells have a cell membrane with lots of inner cellular structures and of course, all the genetic instructions we need in the form of DNA.
+Our skin is our largest organ made up of about 35 billion cells.
+Each of these cells has a cell membrane with lots of inner cellular structures and of course, all the genetic instructions we need in the form of DNA.
 In all cells including our skin cells, cell membranes made up of fat and protein are essential for the transport of nutrients into the cell and the transport of waste out of the cell.
 Within the cell, lots of enzymes and proteins help to make the various components of our skin such as our keratin and collagen.
 Antioxidants help to combat damage that causes wrinkles and inflammation.
 I could go on.
 All of these components and their proper function require nutrients from the food we eat!

 These common triggers include: